 And, as you may know from my many other muffin recipes:

 - mini morning glory (dairy-free),

-all my muffins feature whole grain flours and are lower in sugar and total calories than classic bakeshop muffins.
-They are sweet bakery treats that not only taste good but leave you feeling good.These Cardamom Carrot Zucchini Muffins are the perfect pairing for your coffee! #gf #vegan Click To Tweet
+my muffins feature whole grain flours and are lower in sugar than classic bakeshop muffins.
+That said, there is nothing wrong with a classic bakeshop muffin either.
+Choose what is most appealing and satisfying to you.These Cardamom Carrot Zucchini Muffins are the perfect pairing for your coffee! #gf #vegan Click To Tweet

 And yes, they are veggie-packed!
 I used zucchini and carrots, but you could also use summer squash instead of the zucchini or parsnips instead of the carrots.
 When my kids were younger, muffins like these were better accepted if I grated the veggies finely, but these days I can grate them more coarsely (easier on the arm muscles!) and still watch them disappear into little hands and bellies!
 (Or, actually, not such little hands and bellies anymore!)

-These muffins are a small version of standard sized muffins.
-I consider a serving to be 1-2 muffins for most people.
-I have also made these muffins in mini muffin pans, which are perfect for smaller hands and those kids who like to take a few bites out of something and then leave the rest!
+These muffins are a small version of standard-sized muffins.
+I have also made these muffins in mini muffin pans, perfect for smaller hands and those kids who like to take a few bites out of something and then leave the rest!

 - nonstick spray (or muffin liners)

 - 1 tablespoon flax meal